it3xl/git-repo-sync/README.md

 * You should configure 4 or more inviroment variables of **git-repo-sync** as described in this [default synchronization project](https://github.com/it3xl/git-repo-sync/blob/master/repo_settings/default_sync_project.sh) file.
 * Run [git-sync.sh](https://github.com/it3xl/git-repo-sync/blob/master/git-sync.sh) periodically.
 * Intervals of synchronization from one minute to several hours will be enough.
-It is not a trouble to run it once in a week.
+This is not a problem if you run it once a week or even a month.

 * `For automation servers.` After every syncronization, analyse notification files to send notifications about branch deletions or conflict solving.